Skip to main content

 • Ticker and strategy context, because a bullish call buy and a bullish put spread tell different stories

-• Sortable columns, because the first page of the feed is not always the most important print of the day
+• Sortable columns, since the first page isn't always the most important print of the day

-The expandable trade details matter when I want to sanity-check context quickly.
-I use the flow as an early warning layer, not as a guaranteed signal.
-My rule is simple: flow suggests urgency; everything else confirms it.
+The expandable trade details help when I need to sanity-check context quickly.
+I use the flow as an early warning layer, not a guaranteed signal.
+My rule is simple: flow suggests urgency — everything else confirms it.
+That said, I don't trust the flow data for illiquid tickers like GNS or DRTS, where the spread is too wide to classify cleanly.
+If you're scanning small-caps, stick to premium filters above $50,000 to filter out the noise.
+For a deeper breakdown of how I read unusual prints, check out this options flow analysis guide.

 Market Tide